 If you feel that your data has not been handled correctly or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, please contact our Data Protection Officer / Practice Manager at the following contact details:

-Email us at: [insert email address]
+Email us at: wiccg.gatekeeper-n85617@nhs.net

-Or write to us at: [insert postal address]
+Or write to us at: Mrs Emma Hadwin, Spital Surgery, 1 Lancelyn Court Precinct, Spital Road, Bebington, Wirral, CH63 9JP.

 If you are not happy with our responses and wish to take your complaint to an independent body, you have the right to lodge a complaint with the Information Commissioner’s Office.